 Check fuel tanks and lines for cracks and chafe: Extended exposure to UV will degrade plastic fuel cans and rubber hoses, not to mention that gasoline is corrosive.
 Look for cracks in plastic fuel tanks and jerry cans and check hoses for chafe, especially if they run through a bulkhead.
 Making regular inspections of your fuel system will prevent leaks, saving you money and a toxic mess.

-Do not over fill tanks and jerry cans: Perhaps on of the most common ways that fuel spills happen is from overfilling.
+Do not overfill tanks and jerry cans: Perhaps one of the most common ways that fuel spills happen is from overfilling.
 As fuel heats up it expands, causing plastic tanks to bloat and fuel to escape any weak point or opening.
 Look for the SAFE FILL LEVEL mark found on approved jerry cans and tanks and never fill a fuel tank up to the brim.

 Tips For Running Clean and Efficient Boat Engines